nesi/hpc-intro/_episodes/02-unix-shell.md

 In the previous command, since we did not specify an **absolute path** it ran the command on the relative path from our current directory
 (implicitly using the `.` hidden directory), and so listed the contents of our current directory.

-We will now navigate to the parent directory, the simplest way do do this is to use the relative path `..`.
+We will now navigate to the parent directory, the simplest way do this is to use the relative path `..`.

 ```
 {{ site.remote.prompt }} cd ..